Home > Articles > CAT Preparation Tips For Non-Engineering Students

 • Take regular mock tests to track your progress and know the types of questions that come in the exam.

-• Make a realistic and structured study plan that covers all the sections of CAT exam.
+• Make a realistic and structured study plan that covers all the sections of the CAT exam.
 Allocate more time to weaker areas and maintain balance across all sections.
 Include regular breaks and revision sessions in your plan.

 • Mock tests are a must for CAT preparation.
-They help you understand the exam pattern, time management and identify areas of improvement.
+They help you understand the exam pattern, and time management and identify areas of improvement.

 • Joining a study group or enrolling in a coaching class can provide additional support and guidance.
-Interacting with peers and experienced mentors can help in clearing doubts, new perspectives and keep you motivated.
+Interacting with peers and experienced mentors can help in clearing doubts, and new perspectives and keep you motivated.

 • CAT preparation is a long and tough journey.
 Stay motivated and positive.
 Set small goals and reward yourself when you achieve them.
 Surround yourself with family and friends who support your efforts.

-• In CAT exam, time management and accuracy are key.
+• In the CAT exam, time management and accuracy are key.
 Practice solving questions within the time to improve your time management and focus on accuracy to minimize negative marking.

-Read About CAT Exam Pattern.
+Read About the CAT Exam Pattern

 When preparing for the CAT exam, avoid these common mistakes to do well.
 Here’s what to avoid:

-• Have a good study plan.
+• Have a well-structured study plan ready in place.

 • Take mocks regularly to know what you need to work on and improve.